 The most basic and important part of our testing is that it's a comparison of the relative merits of each projector against the others in the test.
 The final scores are based on a range of individual scores which our testers produce as they work their way through the test method.

-We gather a lot of information about the projector including its weight, available screen area of the projection, connections (Wi-fi, Bluetooth etc.) and any other materials supplied with the projector such as 3D glasses and cables etc.
+While you can't always get your room absolutely 'light tight', you definitely get the best out of these products when the lights are low.
+We gather a lot of information about the projector including its weight, available screen area of the projection, connections (Wi-Fi, Bluetooth etc.) and any other materials supplied with the projector such as 3D glasses and cables.

-To check the picture and colour, the lighting in the room is kept very low and three panel members evaluate the picture quality, watching a variety of footage from DVD, Blu-ray and video game sources as well as a photo.
+To check the picture and colour, the lighting in the room is kept very low and three panel members evaluate the picture quality, watching a variety of footage from DVD, Blu-ray and online video.

 The panel of testers pays particular attention to a projector's ability to produce images without colour banding, rainbow or screen door effects, jerkiness in pans, blurred or vibrating detail, or colours bleeding in high contrast or very intensely saturated parts of the image.
 They also check that there are no trails behind fast-moving objects on the screen.